PriorVAE: Encoding spatial priors with VAEs for small-area estimation: Introduction

 \section{Introduction}

-Spatially referenced data come in a variety of forms, including exact geographical coordinates such as a latitude and longitude or predefined geographical areal units such as a village or administrative unit.
+Spatially referenced data come in a variety of forms, including exact geographical coordinates such as a latitude and longitude or predefined geographical areal units such as a village, administrative unit or pixel of a raster image.
 The latter are known as areal unit data, and are found in fields such as epidemiology, environmental and political science; a variety of relevant methods come under the banner of small-area statistics \citep{rao2015small}.
 There are many motivations for modelling such data, from surveillance program evaluation to identifying environmental risk factors for disease.
 Small-area statistics are particularly relevant to informing policy decisions, which are often made at the areal unit level \citep{clements2006bayesian}.